 As a part of the work I do, I am often asked to provide a point of view on “kids these days”.
-Sometimes it relates to American culture but most of the time it’s a global question.
+Sometimes it relates to American culture, as more and more Americans coming to China, for example doing internship (more details at www.internshipschina.com), but most of the time it’s a global question.

 One of the ways I look at culture in the context of informing brand strategy, marketing and product innovation is using a framework for distilling insights about “deep culture” and “surface culture”: what’s the stuff that goes deep or has a longstanding history and what is more contemporary or topical.

 I recently shared some insights i have learned along the way about Chinese youth / “millennials” with regard to deep culture and surface culture.
 And since the information isn’t “proprietary” (owned by someone who paid for it) and I gave it away for free today, I thought I would share with “y’all”.